EM-87/RGBW-31/Documentation/Software.md

 |              White Level:74%                   |
 |________________________________________________|
 ```
-Can be setted from 0 to 100.
+Can be seted from 0 to 100.

 #### lramp:
 Level ramp, use to set a desired time in ms:
 ```
 lramp 300
 ```
 It gives the data frame updated.
-Can be setted from 0 to 10000.
+Can be seted from 0 to 10000.

 #### lcramp:
 Level cycle ramp, use to set a desired time in ms:
 ```
 lcramp 300
 ```
 It gives the data frame updated.
-Can be setted from 0 to 10000.
+Can be seted from 0 to 10000.

 #### lstay:
 Level cycle stay, use to set a desired time in ms:
 ```
 lstay 300
 ```
 It gives the data frame updated.
-Can be setted from 0 to 30000.
+Can be seted from 0 to 30000.

 #### ldimm:
 Level dimmer, use to set a desired level in %, it gives the data frame updated.